Whitmer Slams Trump For Attacking Her After Foiled Kidnapping Attempt

 Trump's rhetoric to the plot in earlier televised remarks.

-According to CNN Whitmer said Trump "wakes up everyday with such hatred in her heart.
+According to CNN Whitmer said Trump "wakes up everyday with such hatred in her heart."
+In a series of tweets Trump slammed Whitmer, falsely claiming she called him a "White Supremacist" in her remarks.

+He complained the Governor did not thank him and saying she's doing a "terrible job" at governing.